 The longer you wait on TMJ treatment, the more likely you are to need full mouth reconstruction.

 If your jaw is hurting you, you’ll naturally try to avoid motions that make it hurt.
 This may be good in the short term, but can actually be damaging over the long run.
 It can decrease your chewing efficiency, damage your teeth, and displace your jaw joints.
 You might not even realize you’re doing it.

 And the longer you utilize these chewing strategies, the harder it can be to unlearn them.
 Getting TMJ treatment sooner means you will return to a natural, healthy chewing motion sooner.
 You might also experience frequent headaches or migraines which can disrupt your daily life.

 But perhaps the biggest reason to get TMJ treatment quickly is to avoid sensitization.
 Sensitization is a phenomenon in which your nerves start registering any phenomenon, even light pressure, as pain.

 There are two types of sensitization: peripheral sensitization and central sensitization.
 In peripheral sensitization, the nerves in your jaw become sensitized, which can make it hard to eliminate the pain in the jaw.
 But central sensitization is worse: it means that your brain begins to interpret normal sensations from around the body as being painful.
 It’s suspected of being the link between TMJ and other chronic pain conditions like fibromyalgia and irritable bowel syndrome (IBS).

 Current theories suggest that the longer TMJ goes untreated, the more likely it is to lead to sensitization.

 If you are suffering from TMJ that isn’t responding to at-home care, it’s time to look for help.
-For help with TMJ in Wichita Falls, TX, please call 940-322-2252 today for an appointment with a TMJ dentist at StarImage Dentistry.
+For help with TMJ in Wichita Falls, TX, please call 940-322-2252 today for an appointment or schedule a virtual consult with a TMJ dentist at StarImage Dentistry.